coding-genius01/Crypto_Portfolio/README.md

 ◉ Delete Coins: Remove coins from your portfolio.

 ## Prerequisites
-### Python: You will need the Python source code and required libraries (tkinter, requests and json).
+### Python: You will need the Python source code and required libraries (tkinter, requests, sqlite3 and json).
 ### Internet Connection: Required for fetching real-time coin data.

 ## Usage